-To minimize the cost of accommodation, check out the local hostels available, some of them are extremely affordable.
+To minimize the cost of accommodations, check out the local hostels; some of them are extremely affordable.
 I did stay in one in Galway for a few nights.

 You may want to look into organizing a temporary legal house swap or Airbnb.

 Dining out can bust your budget no matter where you are in the world.
 Since lunch was on my college deal, I went grocery shopping each week for the rest of the meals.
 Nothing is as cheap as cooking your own food!

 Sometimes, I look back and wonder how I was able to take part in this program, despite working only a part-time job.
 It had everything to do with my determination.
 When you’re drawn to something that strongly, as I was to Ireland, you will find a way and a budget!